-On 16 December 2020, Redland City Council ('Council') adopted its Corporate Plan, for the five year period 2021-2026, to commence 1 July 2021.
+On 16 December 2020, Redland City Council ('Council') adopted its Corporate Plan, for the five year period 2021-2026 and the plan commenced on 1 July 2021.
 Our Future Redlands - A Corporate Plan to 2026 and Beyond introduces our new city vision delivering on our community's collective aspirations.
 The Corporate Plan presents a 2041 vision for Redlands Coast as a city of connected communities, naturally wonderful lifestyle and embracing opportunities and identifies Council's following seven Vision Goals: